-To the Coffins, of Seaford, the relationships with their professional for 14 years, who shares her experiences as a DSP and the many ways in which the job enriches her own life.
+Relationships are also important to Erica Dessausure, a direct support professional for 14 years, who shares her experiences as a DSP and the many ways in which the job enriches her own life.
 Her story illustrates the intangible benefits of working in the direct support field, and the value she places on continuing education and leadership opportunities.